-Check-ups.

-Services for a physical health condition or illness.

-Community Behavioral Health A DIVISION OF DBHIDS | CBHPHILLY.ORG Most medications.
-Please see the Outpatient Medications and Medication-Assisted Treatment subsections in the Behavioral Health Services section of this Handbook for more information about which MCO covers medications.
+- Check-ups - Services for a physical health condition or illness - → Most medications (Please see the Outpatient Medications and Medication-Assisted Treatment subsections in Section 3: Behavioral Health Services of this Handbook on page 26 for more information about which MCO covers medications.) - An ambulance

-An ambulance.
+6.3.
 Coordinating Physical Health and Behavioral Health Care